 It provides an enriching environment for co-working in the Digital Humanities, for exposure to international developments in the field, and the sharing of expertise about tools and platforms amongst its residents.
-Participation in the Digital Chamber can lead residents into employment with partner and collaborative projects, promote your research, as well as develop researcher expertise with digital tools and platforms.
+Participation in the Digital Chamber can foster connections with other digital HASS scholars, promote your research and develop researcher expertise with digital tools and platforms.

 Interested in finding out more about the current Digital Chamber residents?

-The allocation of spaces in the Digital Chamber will be reviewed each year and residency runs from February until the end of January the following year, or a shorter period as agreed.
+The allocation of spaces in the Digital Chamber will be reviewed each year.
+Applications are accepted on a rolling basis and spaces allocated as available.
 Expressions of Interest are always welcomed, just complete the below form.

 Digital Chamber Guidelines

-Desks in the Digital Chamber will be allocated according to one or more of the following priorities:
+Desks in the Digital Chamber will be allocated according to the following priorities:

-- Doctoral and/or postdoctoral researchers working on funded projects that have a digital research component
+- Doctoral and/or post-doctoral researchers working on funded projects that have a digital HASS research component

 - Visiting Fellows invited to collaborate on digital HASS research or teaching projects